Page contents:

 - Many landlords don’t allow pets, so finding one that does can often be a challenge, which means pet-friendly landlords can usually demand more rent.

-- Allowing pets opens up a wider audience, so it becomes a lot easier to find tenants, which can help minimise vacant periods.
+- Allowing pets opens up a wider pool of prospective tenants, which can reduce void periods.
 According to a recent survey by the Dogs Trust, 78% of pet owners have experienced difficulty finding accommodation which accepts pets.
-And according to ‘Pet Friendly Rentals’ by not accepting pets, you will be decreasing your potential market by 50%.
+And according to ‘Pet Friendly Rentals’ by not accepting pets, landlords decrease their potential market by 50%.

-- Tenants that are lucky enough to find a pet-friendly landlord often make every effort to be exemplary occupants so their tenancy agreement can be renewed.
-It’s a good hook to find a long-term tenant.
+- Tenants that are fortunate enough to find a pet-friendly landlord often make every effort to be exemplary occupants so their tenancy agreement can be renewed (because they know how difficult it can be to find pet-friendly landlords).
+So pet-owner tenants can make incredibly good long-term tenants.

-- Pets can smell, especially if their hygiene is neglected by their owners.
-From my personal experience, most dogs and cats leave behind a scent that are usually immune to the pet-owner.
-Just saying.
+- Pets can smell, especially if their hygiene is neglected.
+Many dogs and cats can leave behind a stench that is incredibly difficult to get rid of.
+Alas, the owners are usually conditioned and immune to the smell.

-- Many landlords are hesitant to allow pets as they may affect subsequent tenants who may have allergies.
+- Many landlords are hesitant to allow pets as they may affect subsequent tenants that might have allergies.

 - Pets that don’t receive regular treatment are at high risk of catching fleas, which can quickly infest the property.